-Argument Description -c license_file_list Use the specified license files.
-Note that specifying -c license_file_list is always recommended with lmdown. -vendor vendor_daemon Shut down only this vendor daemon.
+Argument Description -C license_file_list Use the specified license files.
+Note that specifying -c license_file_list is always recommended with 1mdown. -vendor vendor_daemon Shut down only this vendor daemon.
 The license server continues running. -q Don't prompt.
-Otherwise, 1mdown provides a confirmation prompt. -all If multiple servers are specified, automatically shuts down all of them. $\mbox{-}q$ is implied with $\mbox{-}all$. -force If licenses are borrowed, 1mdown runs only from the system where the license server is running, and then only if the user adds -force.
+Otherwise, 1mdown provides a confirmation prompt. -all If multiple servers are specified, automatically shuts down all of themq is implied with -a11. -force If licenses are borrowed, 1mdown runs only from the system where the license server is running, and then only if the user adds -force.